TobiasPSP/doneland_sources/Tools/Devices/3D Printer/README.md

 * **3D Model:** At the beginning, there is a *3D model* that describes the design of the object.
 You can download *3D models* created by others (i.e. [thingiverse.com](https://www.thingiverse.com/)), or design your own models with a variety of *3D Design Software* (i.e. [AutoDesk Fusion](https://www.autodesk.com/products/fusion-360/overview), formerly known as *Fusion 360*).
 * **Slicer:** Since a *3D Printer* prints objects layer by layer, the *3D Model* needs to be converted to a series of *2D layers*.
 This is what a *Slicer Software* such as [Ultimaker Cura](https://ultimaker.com/de/software/ultimaker-cura) does.
 Slicers receive *3D Models* in certain file formats, i.e. *STL*, and send their sliced data either directly via *WiFi* or via a *SD Memory Card* to a *3D Printer*.
 * **3D Printer:** Receives instructions on how to print a physical object layer by layer. *3D Printers* work similar to a CNC machine and can move a print head in *X* and *Y* direction.
-A heated *nozzle* melts plastics and deposits it onto the print bead.
+A heated *nozzle* melts plastics and deposits it onto the print bed.
 Once a layer is finished, the print head moves its *Z* axis one level up, and starts printing the next layer on top of the previous one.

 There are two different printing methods typically used at home: *Filament* and *Resin*.